NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/Immovable.md

 * * *

-**Effect** Your armor anchors you in place, even defying gravity, rendering you [[Conditions/Immobilized|Immobilized]] until you Dismiss the Activation.
+**Effect** Your armor anchors you in place, even defying gravity, rendering you [[Immobilized|Immobilized]] until you Dismiss the Activation.
 While you're immobilized in this way, you can be moved only if a creature succeeds at a DC 40 Athletics check check to [[Actions/Force Open|Force Open]] your armor.
 You can also be moved if 8,000 pounds of pressure are placed upon you, though this is likely fatal.

 *Source: Pathfinder Treasure Vault*
 *OGL*